kennethleungty/TensorFlow-Transfer-Learning-Image-Classification/README.md

 # Essential Guide to Transfer Learning in TensorFlow for Image Classification
 ### Step-by-step tutorial to using pre-trained ResNet50 model for multi-class image classification of Stanford cars dataset

-*Article coming soon*
+*Full article and complete repo coming soon*

-View the Jupyter notebook in the repo for the full guide
+For now, please view the Jupyter notebook for the full guide